 Marc Lieberman, Clinical Professor of Economics, is looking beyond textbooks to consider licensed platforms that students are required to purchase for his Introduction to Microeconomics course.
 In addition to online modules and animations, Professor Lieberman is developing an online problem solving platform using NYU Classes.
 The course materials developed will replace textbook/platform costs totaling over $300 per student.
 Additionally, Professor Lieberman’s commitment to affordability has led him to cease the copyright on the textbook that he co-authored, thereby making it freely available.

-Both of these OER projects show collaboration across NYU teams, including NYU IT Digital Studio, NYU IT Global Learning and Innovation team, and the FAS Office of Educational Technology.
+These projects show collaboration across NYU teams, including NYU IT Digital Studio, NYU IT Global Learning and Innovation team, and the FAS Office of Educational Technology.
 NYU-created OER will contribute to a growing library of course materials that other professors can re-use across the disciplines and units.
 Click to see FAS OER examples.

 Tisch School of the Arts has no shortage of leveraging OER to promote open access to course content.
 One excellent use of OER is for the teaching and learning of Creative Coding, an area of programming that is advancing so rapidly that the use of traditional course materials is no longer a sustainable model.
 With Creative Coding, students learn how to leverage traditional programming techniques to advance inquiry, critical thinking, and exploration within their fields of interest and expertise.